 the measured size of the actual image, not including borders or paper size.
 For example: you can have an image with an 8”x 10” artwork size printed on an 8.5”x 11” sheet of paper.

-a name brand for adhesive transfer tape, similar to double-sided tape but it is adhesive, sticky on both sides, without the tape.
+a name brand for adhesive transfer tape, which is similar to double-sided tape.
 ATG actually means Adhesive Tape Gun, and ATG tape is dispensed from the Adhesive Tape Gun.
 Used for photos, framing, matting, crafts and scrapbooking.

 also known as a dust cover, is a liner paper adhered to the back of a frame.
 The back paper keeps dust and insects out of the frame package.
 It also helps reduce fluctuations in humidity, limits the infiltration of environmental gases, and gives your framed artwork a professional look.